Karoliskved/odin-calculator/README.md

 # odin-calculator

-Calculator created using vanilla html, css, javascript.
+Calculator created using html, css, javascript.

 Can preform these operations: add, subtract, multiply, divide, clear input, clear all, equal.